Opening Reception: Friday 31 May, 6–10pm

 Isuma Igloolik Productions occupies an essential part of contemporary Inuit culture.
 For over 30 years Isuma has produced a rich body of work comprised of fictional, documentary, and experimental films.
 These are the product of a filmmaking practice rooted in Inuit values of consensus, working together, service to the community, and cultural authenticity.

 CHANNEL 51: IGLOOLIK, a project of Isuma in partnership with Vtape, Toronto, is the first large-scale tour of Igloolik Inuit video art from the Isuma and Arnait Women’s Video Collective.
 It celebrates a young cinematic tradition that has its own distinct voice and worldview, its own language, culture and traditions, history and stories, philosophy of education and knowledge-sharing, relationship to land, conception of gender and social structures, relationship to space and time, and vision for the future.
-This collection highlights the unique power of Inuit filmmaking: an approach that challenges individualistic notions of the “artist,” and centers itself in an ethical obligation to serve Inuit first through thoughtful self-representation.
+This collection highlights the unique power of Inuit filmmaking: an approach that challenges individualistic notions of the “artist,” and centres itself in an ethical obligation to serve Inuit first through thoughtful self-representation.

 The selection of films shown here at Esker Foundation, curated for this space and context by asinnajaq, is comprised of three feature-length films, which will each run for a month of the exhibition, and a 13-part dramatic television series, which will run in its entirety every day.